 The policy states that the “AOP shall describe in detail” an “environmental management program”.
 However, the Resort fails to provide current and complete environmental information in its plans.
 Wildlife studies and natural heritage data are readily available from N.H.
 Fish and Game and the Natural Heritage Bureau.

 FOMS volunteers will now review this latest AOP and provide comments in a future post.
 Also, you can seek out additional information in June when the Mount Sunapee Advisory Committee meets to discuss the plan.
 FOMS will post the meeting date and agenda when known.

 The State developed the park and ski area with state and federal monies for public outdoor recreation and benefit.
 Corporate lessees operate the ski area, which encompasses 1,000+ acres of prime conservation land.
 Both the federal funding requirements and N.H. legislative provisions require public management of the entire park.

-Therefore, FOMS advocates for diligent oversight of the lease agreement to assure all federal and state requirements are met.
-Additionally, DNCR needs to make sure the operator satisfies the terms described in annual plan approvals.
+Therefore, FOMS advocates for diligent oversight of the lease agreement to ensure all federal and state requirements are met.
+Additionally, DNCR needs to make sure the operator satisfies the terms described in the annual plan approvals.
 These approvals by the agency are often subject to inter-agency review and local permitting.
 Yes, responsible management requires compliance monitoring, as well.